Cosmology in Extended Parameter Space with DESI Data Release 2 Baryon Acoustic Oscillations: A 2$\sigma$+ Detection of

-Previously in \cite{RoyChoudhury:2024wri}, we had also noted that the $S_8$ tension is only at the level of 1.4$\sigma$ with the DES Year 3 data (see also \cite{Tristram:2023haj}), which prefers slightly lower values of $S_8$ than DES Year 1 \cite{DES:2021wwk}.
+Previously in \cite{RoyChoudhury:2024wri}, we had also noted that the $S_8$ tension is only at the level of 1.4$\sigma$ with the DES Year 3 data (see also \cite{Tristram:2023haj}), which prefers slightly lower values of $S_8$ than DES Year 1 \citep{DES:2021wwk}.
 Therefore, had we used the DES Year-3 likelihoods instead, we would likely have obtained stronger evidence for a non-zero $\sum m_{\nu}$.
-It is worth noting, however, that recent results from the completed KiDS survey report slightly higher constraints on $S_8$, with $S_8 = 0.815^{+0.016}_{-0.021}$ within the $\Lambda$CDM framework \cite{Wright:2025xka}.
+It is worth noting, however, that recent results from the completed KiDS survey report slightly higher constraints on $S_8$, with $S_8 = 0.815^{+0.016}_{-0.021}$ within the $\Lambda$CDM framework \citep{Wright:2025xka}.
 Therefore, it remains uncertain whether a non-zero $\sum m_{\nu}$ detection would persist when using the KiDS dataset.
 However, caution is warranted, as the model favored by the DESY5 data deviates significantly from the standard $\Lambda$CDM framework, and thus, the $S_8$ inference from KiDS data might also differ from $\Lambda$CDM.
 We also observe that with the CMB+BAO+SNe combination, $\sum m_{\nu}$ exhibits mild correlations with $N_{\rm eff}$, $\Omega_m$, and $w_0$, while its correlations with $A_{\rm lens}$, $w_a$, and $S_8$ are notably stronger.
 These parameter correlations contribute to the loosening of the constraints on $\sum m_{\nu}$.